GU-Lin/StereoProject/README.md

-# StereoProject
+# WebCam Project
-The project is a practice for stereo.
+The project is a practice for opencv with webcam.